appliedengdesign/serial-number-macro/README.md

 ![Screenshot](http://i.imgur.com/oo9iCC8.jpg)

 ## General Usage
-You will want to call the subprogram from you main program using `G65 P5000 A B C I J K D X Y` and your main program should handle the incrementing of the serial number variables.
+You will want to call the subprogram from you main program using `G65 P5000 A B C I J K D E X Y` and your main program should handle the incrementing of the serial number variables.

 ## Passed Variables
 ```